welshea/git_commit_timestamps/README.md

 " (local)" appended to indicate that the then-current local time was used instead of the local timestamp.
 If a file is deleted, the timestamp is given as "[file deleted]".
-If, for some reason, the local timestamp cannot be determined, the timestamp message is set to "[timestamp missing]" (the commit is not backdated, since we cannot know when to backdate it to).
+If, for some reason, the local timestamp cannot be determined, the timestamp message is set to "[timestamp missing]" and the commit is not backdated, since we cannot know when to backdate it to.

 <BR>